-Since December 2020, the 20-member, City Council appointed Portland Charter Commission has been deeply engaged in extensive research and ongoing public and community engagement to shape and inform policies on two foundational issues to the City of Portland and its residents: the city's form of government and elections.
+Since December 2020, the 20-member, City Council appointed Portland Charter Commission has been deeply engaged in extensive research and ongoing public and community engagement to shape and inform policies on Portland's city government.

-This is the fifth progress report from the Charter Commission.
-The purpose of the Progress Reports is to provide Portlanders with a general sense of where the Charter Commission is headed and provide information on the policies under consideration in a transparent and accessible way.
-This report represents the preliminary agreements made by the Charter Commission.
+This is the sixth progress report from the Charter Commission.
+The purpose of the progress reports is to provide Portlanders with the Charter Commission's analysis of its proposed policies in a transparent and accessible way.
+This report represents the final agreements made by the Charter Commission on its phase I recommendations.